Are you looking for ways to stay centered and release trauma?

 Many of the challenges we face can knock us off our feet.
-From trauma, anxiety, divorce, aging parents, global warming to white supremacy, we all need ways to support ourselves, our relationships and our communities to have resilience, strength and empathy.
-This class will support your ability and capacity to meet these challenges with fierce kindness and compassionate truth..
+From personal to intergenerational trauma, anxiety, divorce, aging parents, global warming to white supremacy, we all need ways to support ourselves, our relationships and our communities have resilience, strength and empathy.
+This class will support your ability and capacity to meet these challenges with fierce kindness and compassionate truth.

 SIGN UP HERE Supporting Rate: $199